Skip to main content

 2. Click - The operator can clicks on any actor’s bounding box to track them.

-3. Hands - The system track actors who raise their hands above their shoulders.
+3. Hands - The system will track actors who raise their hands above their shoulders.

 4. Don’t track - In this mode, the system will not track any actors.